natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 8/Description.md

 Wumpus World Representation

 This is a python program that uses propositional logic sentences to check which rooms are safe.
-The inference is drawn using the DPLL algorithm with 4 heuristics: Early termination, Pure symbol heuristic, Unit clause heuristic and Degree heuristic.

 It is assumed that there will always be a safe path that the agent can take to exit the Wumpus world.
 The logical agent can take four actions: Up, Down, Left and Right.
 These actions help the agent move from one room to an adjacent room.
 The agent can perceive two things: Breeze and Stench.